naresh1-23/library_management_system/README.md

 Also I have added permissions to only admin i.e superuser to add, delete and update the books detail , book borrower, or users.
 Also, only admin can see the list of user.
 Admin is created by command python3 manage.py createsuperuser.

+Since I have also used swagger for api documentation you can also go the the endpoint /swagger/documentation/ to see the all the api.

 I have used sqlite for the database.